unic/frontend-diapos/decks/20210329-component-composition-101.md

 ### Functions as Child Component (FaCC)

-Same pattern as using `children` - but instead of a Component (or any other JSX Markup) you pass a function.
+Same pattern as using `children` - but instead of a Component you pass a function.

-Inside the Component the function is called and optionally return the defined values.
+Inside the Component you call the `children()` function and optionally return the defined values.

 Note: using FaCCs is the easiest but also most controversial Composition Pattern